A Crisis of Democracy

 Laura Belmonte, dean of the College of Liberal Arts and Human Sciences and a professor of history, moderated the discussion.
 The panelists included:

-- Brandy Faulkner, Gloria D. Smith Professor of Black Studies at Virginia Tech and a collegiate assistant professor of political science;
+• Brandy Faulkner, a collegiate assistant professor of political science;